 Elastotic Wrinkles: This type of skin wrinkling is caused by a loss of tissue or elasticity of the skin, which can be due to the natural aging process.
 They are also caused or made worse by excessive exposure to the sun, poor skincare habits, improper diet, and other factors.

 Atrophic Wrinkles: These types of skin creases are also caused by a loss of tissue and elasticity of the skin.
 While the cause of this more severe type of wrinkle is often due to the natural aging process, it can also be provoked or made worse by the use of steroid creams and other medications.

 Gravitational Wrinkles: Caused by gravity and aggravated by the skin’s natural loss of tissue elasticity and lifestyle habits.
 Gravitational wrinkles are formed as a result of the downward pull on looser skin.

-Compression Wrinkles: Another type of wrinkle, known as the compression wrinkle, can be caused by sleeping on one’s side or on their stomach.
-When this happens, the skin on the face is pushed and contorted against the pillow or mattress, causing the skin to permanently fold or crease, and wrinkles to form over a long period of time.
+Compression Wrinkles: Another type of wrinkle, known as the compression wrinkle, can be caused by sleeping on one’s side or their stomach.
+When this happens, the skin on the face is pushed and contorted against the pillow or mattress, causing the skin to permanently fold or crease, and wrinkles to form over a long time.
 These types of wrinkles can be avoided by sleeping on your back, or with the use of a special pillow.